melezhik/jam/README.md

     cd jam && bundle install

 
-For the sake of simplicity let's take a simple [Module::Build](http://search.cpan.org/perldoc?Module%3A%3ABuild) based project, we gonna gonna add to pinto. cat Build.PL:
+For the sake of simplicity let's take a simple [Module::Build](http://search.cpan.org/perldoc?Module%3A%3ABuild) based project, we gonna build with pinto. cat Build.PL: